locationtech/geogig/doc/manual/source/start/tutorial.rst

    geogig add
    geogig commit -m "edits on the master branch"

-This is a conflict situation, as the same data has been changed differently in two branches.
-If you try to merge the ``fix`` branch into ``master``, GeoGig cannot automatically resolve this situation and so will fail.
+This is a conflict situation, as the same data has been changed in two different manners in the two branches.
+If you try to merge the ``fix`` branch into ``master``, GeoGig cannot automatically resolve this situation and will fail.

 .. code-block:: console